Steven Spielberg: 2013–present: Recent work

-Despite the favorable critical reception, West Side Story and The Fabelmans were box-office failures, which Variety suggested could be attributed to a decline in the popularity of Spielberg in a film-going environment altered by the COVID-19 pandemic, and the public's loss of interest in prestige films.
-The Fabelmans received seven Academy Award nominations, including Best Picture, Best Director, and Best Original Screenplay.
-It was, however, a major box office success in France and became the highest-rated film of the 21st century in the country, with a 4.9 average from critics on AlloCiné from 43 reviews, with all but 6 giving the film 5 stars.
-Cahiers du Cinéma wrote that Spielberg, at age 76, had "come to represent like no other, the idea of cinema as wonder, at a time when the relationship to the spectacular and the cinema seems more tormented than ever" and declared that the film will "undoubtedly remain the most important and singular film of his career".
+Despite favorable critical reception, West Side Story and The Fabelmans were box-office failures, which Variety suggested could be attributed to a decline in the popularity of Spielberg in a film-going environment altered by the COVID-19 pandemic, and the public's loss of interest in prestige films.
+The Fabelmans received seven Academy Award nominations, including Best Picture, Best Director and Best Original Screenplay.
+It was, however, a major box office success in France and became the highest-rated film of the 21st century in the country, with a 4.9 average from critics on AlloCiné from 43 reviews, with all but six giving it 5 stars.
+Cahiers du Cinéma wrote that Spielberg had "come to represent like no other, the idea of cinema as wonder, at a time when the relationship to the spectacular and the cinema seems more tormented than ever" and declared that it will "undoubtedly remain the most important and singular film of his career".

-Spielberg had planned to direct Indiana Jones and the Dial of Destiny, but he stepped down and was replaced by James Mangold.
+Spielberg had planned to direct Indiana Jones and the Dial of Destiny, but withdrew and was replaced by James Mangold.
 Spielberg said that he would remain "hands on" as a producer, along with Kathleen Kennedy and Frank Marshall.
 In 2016, it was announced that it would be written by David Koepp, with a release by Disney on July 19, 2019.
 After a change of filming and release dates, it was postponed again when Jonathan Kasdan was announced as the film's new writer.
 Soon after, a new release date of July 9, 2021, was announced.
 In May 2019, Dan Fogelman was hired to write a new script, and Kasdan's story, focused on the Nazi gold train, would not be used; the script was ultimately credited to Mangold, Koepp, Jez Butterworth, and John-Henry Butterworth.
-In April 2020, it was announced that the release of the film was delayed to July 29, 2022, due to the COVID-19 pandemic, and in October 2021, the release date was again delayed to June 30, 2023.
+In April 2020, it was announced that the release of was delayed to July 29, 2022, due to the COVID-19 pandemic, and in October 2021, the release date was again delayed to June 30, 2023.
 The film began production in the UK in June 2021 and finished in February 2022.

-In February 2025, Spielberg began shooting his next as-yet untitled film, reportedly about UFOs.
-The screenplay was written by David Koepp, based on an original idea from Spielberg.
-The film will star Emily Blunt, Josh O'Connor, Colman Domingo, Colin Firth, and Eve Hewson, and is set to be released in theatres on May 15, 2026, by Universal Pictures.
+In February 2025, Spielberg began shooting Disclosure Day, about UFOs.
+The screenplay was written by Koepp, from an original idea from Spielberg.
+It stars Emily Blunt, Josh O'Connor, Colman Domingo, Colin Firth, Wyatt Russell and Eve Hewson, and was released in theatres on June 12, 2026, by Universal Pictures.